Discover the Wildlife Park at your own pace via the pedestrian path.

 The route is 5.5 kilometres long.
 After 2.5 kilometres – at the Chasm of Belvaux you can choose to continue on foot or you can board the shuttle.
 This will take you to the bears, which will leave you with 5 minutes on foot to the end of the walk.

 Have you already bought your ticket online?
-Follow the yellow line in Reception and go directly to the departure platform.
-If you would like more information, do not hesitate to visit the Information Office located in the reception lobby.
+Follow the yellow line at the Reception and go directly to the departure platform.
+If you would like more information, do not hesitate to visit the Information Desk located in the reception lobby.

 End of the route: Extend your tour immediately by a tour of the Cave or go back to the village (important information: it is alas not possible to visit the cave with a pushchair).